Sweeter than honey: Black Mountain’s Sourwood Festival

 Additional Festival Information

 The annual Sourwood Festival is proudly presented by the Black Mountain-Swannanoa Chamber of Commerce.
-Visit the Chamber’s website for more information: exploreblackmountain.com/sourwood-festival
+Visit the Chamber’s website for more information at explorethevalley.org/sourwood-festival.

 Sourwood Pottery Market at BMCA

 In conjunction with the Festival, the Black Mountain Center for the Arts (BMCA) is hosting its annual Sourwood Pottery Market from 10am-4pm on Saturday and Sunday.
-The Market is located behind the BMCA building.
+The Market is located behind the BMCA building at 225 West State St. While you’re there, visit their current art exhibit, “Mountains and Valleys” August 1-29 featuring works by members of the Guild of American Papercutters.

 Plan your Black Mountain Getaway